 During our voyage, we visit many other remote places, perhaps including the Shiant Islands, twelve miles from the northern tip of Skye.
 This is another major Puffin site, hosting around 240,000 birds, two percent of the world’s population!
 As we sail, Manx Shearwater, Arctic Skua, Great Skua around the ‘flurries’ of fish, hosts of Guillemot, Razorbill, Kittiwake, the occasional Storm Petrel, and more will the seas can teem with birds.
 We should encounter Otter on rocky beaches and inlets, and Minke Whale, Basking Shark, Bottle-nosed, Common and Risso’s Dolphin and Harbour Porpoise, are all very possible.

-There is no fixed itinerary for this second part of the holiday, though spectacular island scenery is all around, and we should visit a selection of islands, bays and unspoilt beaches as we watch the weather and await the right conditions for St Kilda.
-In 2012 we visited Taransay, Scarp and Pabbay Mor, three very different and quite fascinating islands, in addition to our three day adventure on St Kilda.
+There is no fixed itinerary for this holiday, though spectacular island scenery is all around, and we should visit a selection of islands, bays and unspoilt beaches as we watch the weather and await the right conditions for St Kilda.
+On our last holiday we visited Taransay, Scarp and Pabbay Mor, three very different and quite fascinating islands, in addition to our three day adventure on St Kilda.

-Depart Nethy Bridge in our minibus, and travel across Skye to join the ferry to South Uist.
+Depart Nethy Bridge in our minibus, and travel across The Minch to Stornoway.
 On our voyage the first seabirds might include Common Eider, Kittiwake, Gannet, Cormorant, Shag, Black Guillemot, Razorbill, Common Guillemot, Great Skua, Arctic Skua and Manx Shearwater.
-Grey and Common Seal may be seen as we move away from Skye, and we begin cetacean watching too, with Minke Whale and Basking Shark very possible.
-Once on South Uist we transfer to our comfortable accommodation, perhaps taking time to explore the machair grasslands of this lovely island.
-Overnight South Uist.
+Grey and Common Seal may be seen, and we begin cetacean watching too, with Minke Whale and Basking Shark very possible.
+Once on Lewis we transfer to our comfortable accommodation for an overnight stay.

 Today we do a little shopping for essential supplies, with some time for birding in the Stornoway area for the Hebridean race of Wren amongst other delights.
 We board our comfortable vessel, and sail late afternoon – heading westwards!